-The second phase of FemBioBiz Season 2 has been concluded for Malawi, home to a population of 18 million of which half sustains itself on agriculture.
+The second phase of FemBioBiz Season 2 has concluded for Malawi, home to a population of 18 million of which half sustains itself on agriculture.
 The country faces challenges in improving healthcare, creating employment and expanding its economy amongst others.
 Malawian female entrepreneurs however have the potential and vigour to play a central role in addressing these problems.

 Lilongwe-based agro-dealer Fannie Gondwe won the 2017 Female Biosciences Business (FemBioBiz) Acceleration Programme’s local competition in Malawi.